-In Buffer mode, this bit enables the data register empty interrupt.
-The enabled interrupt will be triggered when the DREIF flag in the SPIn.INTFLAGS register is set.
-In the Non-Buffer mode, this bit is '0'.
+In buffer mode this bit enables the data register empty interrupt.
+The enabled interrupt will be triggered when the DREIF flag in the INTFLAG register is set.
+In non-buffer mode this bit is zero.

 Bit 4 - SSIE Slave Select Trigger Interrupt Enable